 No Huddle Offense

+In his "No Huddle Offense" segment, Cramer opined on the management shakeups at Apple ( AAPL), an Action Alerts PLUS holding.
+He said while the news that two underperforming execs are on the way out is good news for the company, the market's reaction will be to sell shares of Apple even lower.
 Cramer said the markets are in a full-blown "sell Apple" mode, as these changes remind investors that this is no longer Steve Job's company and the company has yet to debut more than incremental upgrades to existing products.